 WASHINGTON D.C. – Congressmen Scott Tipton (R-CO) and Ed Perlmutter (D-CO) introduced the Space Resources Institute Act (H.R.
 1029), taking the first steps to establish an institution focused on maintaining the United States’ preeminence in space.

-WASHINGTON, D.C. – Congressman Scott Tipton (CO-03) made the following statement after President Trump signed into law H.R.
-6, the SUPPORT for Patients and Communities Act.
+WASHINGTON D.C. – Congressman Scott Tipton (CO-03) issued the following statement after the President delivered the State of the Union Address:

 In The News

 The U.S. House of Representatives passed two measures this week honoring two fallen law enforcement officers — Mesa County Deputy Derek Geer and Montrose Police Sgt.
 David Kinterknecht — by naming two area post offices after them.